adwoaBK/F5HOLab/Lab.md

 | **6**| Verify Application Access Externally | 10 Min |

 ### Identify the public IP Address

+The Lab will publish the application externally.
+Open edge browser and type https://www.whatsmyip.com and make a note of public IPV4 Address

 ### Identify the public IP Address
 ### Update the Internal and External DNS for the Application
 ### Add Application in the Azure AD